 Benefits of quitting smoking in diabetics (or avoiding doing so)

-As soon as a smoker decides that he wants to quit smoking, the body begins to respond favorably within a few minutes.
+As soon as a smoker decides that they want to quit smoking, the body begins to respond favorably within a few minutes.

 For example, within 20 minutes of quitting smoking, blood pressure and heart rate drop to normal levels and within 12 hours, the amount of carbon monoxide in the blood drops to normal levels (this gas binds strongly to hemoglobin preventing it from binding with oxygen).